 (d) a charge has been laid or a conviction secured in respect of the offence or not.

-[Section 32 amended by No. 72 of 1986 s.
+[Section 32 amended: No. 72 of 1986 s.
 24; No. 59 of 2004 s.
 141.]

 33. Assistance by police officers

 Subject to the directions of the Commissioner of Police, a police officer may, upon the request of the chief executive officer or a prison officer, assist in the exercise or performance of any power or duty conferred or imposed by this Act and when so acting a police officer, in addition to the powers and duties conferred and imposed on him by or under any other law, shall have the powers and be subject to the responsibilities and shall receive the protection from liability which in like circumstances would be conferred or imposed on a prison officer.